Open Innovation 2.0 Conference at the Dublin Castle

 “The opportunity is to move from where the result of our collaboration no longer is the lowest common denominator.
 It becomes the highest common multiple, where the sum of the whole is far more than the sum of the individual parts rather than the other way around.”

-“I think there’s a realisation that there’s something different here and that this might be, if not all of the answer, part of the answer in terms of really re-energising and stimulating growth again in Europe.
+“I think there’s a realization that there’s something different here and that this might be, if not all of the answer, part of the answer in terms of really re-energizing and stimulating growth again in Europe.
 I think there’s a mechanism here that helps us get to delivery using experimentation, prototyping and collaborating together.

 “It’ll take a little bit more time for it to hopefully be assimilated more broadly across the Commission.
 Innovation diffusion and adoption does take time, but I think some of the key players are recognizing that there is a new opportunity here, and we need to respond differently.
 The next generation of innovation could be one of the key legacies of the Irish presidency, and that would be a great outcome if it is an output.”